Maine Gun Rights Guide for Medical Cannabis Patients

 - Any location where carrying a firearm is forbidden by federal law or state law or regulation

-In Maine, unless the owner forbids it, you are permitted to bring a pistol inside a dispensary.
+Unless the owner forbids it in Maine, you are permitted to bring a pistol inside a dispensary.
 But remember, there are no state laws to protect you when you do, so take extra precautions.

-Can You Consume CBD and Own a Gun in Maine?
+Can You Consume CBD and Own a Gun in ME?

 Cannabis regulations in Maine are relatively liberal.
 CBD from hemp and marijuana are both legal.
 Medical marijuana is legal in Maine.
 It’s also legal to consume marijuana recreationally.